Trusted WordPress tutorials, when you need them most.

 Promote Your Blog on Social Media

 You can create anonymous social media accounts to promote your blog and drive more traffic to your site.
-We also recommend installing social media plugins so that your readers can share your content for you.
+We also recommend installing social media plugins so that your readers can share your content with others.

 Start Guest Blogging

-Guest blogging, which is when you write high-quality articles for other websites in exchange for a backlink, is another great way to drive more traffic to your blog.
+Guest blogging, which involves writing high-quality articles for other websites in exchange for a backlink, is another great way to drive more traffic to your blog.

 You can write guest posts under your pen name to keep your identity private.